sunilabrahamindia/sunilabraham/tsap/acknowledgement.md

 ## Pranesh Prakash's Website {#pranesh}

-Pranesh Prakash's website ([pranesh.in](https://pranesh.in/)) has been an important influence on TSAP's approach to presenting research, publications, and public output through a long-term personal website.

-The site demonstrated how a researcher's work could be organised and presented in a structured, accessible, and professionally maintained manner while remaining independent and personally controlled.
-Particular influence can be seen in TSAP's emphasis on publications, media coverage, and the long-term preservation of public, intellectual, and professional output.

-Pranesh's website also reinforced the value of treating a personal website as a durable public record.
-This perspective contributed to TSAP's broader approach to documentation, archiving, and knowledge organisation.

-The influence of the site extends beyond specific design elements and continues to inform aspects of TSAP's development, organisation, and evolution.
+Pranesh Prakash's website ([pranesh.in](https://pranesh.in/)) was among the websites reviewed during the planning and early development of TSAP.
+It was one of several examples examined while considering how a long-term research, publication, and archival website could be structured.

+The site influenced aspects of TSAP's information architecture, particularly the idea of maintaining dedicated sections for publications, media coverage, and other forms of public output.
+Elements of TSAP's publication presentation, including citation-oriented features intended to support academic referencing and reuse, were also influenced by approaches observed on the site.

+The site also demonstrated how a personal website could serve as a long-term record of professional and intellectual work.
+While TSAP has since developed its own design, workflows, technical implementation, and editorial approach, the site formed part of the broader set of references considered during the project's formative period.